HariSekhon/Nagios-Plugins/README.md

 sudo pip install MySQL-python
 ```

+### Usage --help ###

+All plugins come with --help which lists all options as well as giving a program description, often including a detailed account of what is checked in the code.

+Just make sure to install the Perl CPAN modules listed above first as some plugins won't run until you've installed the required Perl modules.

 #### Configuration for Strict Domain / FQDN validation ####

 Strict validations include host/domain/FQDNs using TLDs which are populated from the official IANA list.
 This is done via the [Lib](https://github.com/harisekhon/lib) submodule - see there for details on configuring this to permit custom TLDs like ```.local``` or ```.intranet``` (both supported by default).